Micho001/unleashing-julia/README.md

 3. in variables, you dont have to specify the variable data type that is; anything like int, bol, etc. you can just assign values to a variable without specifying it. it automatically give or assign data type to number values. but the string should be wrapped in either a double quote or a single quote.

-4. something known as string interpolation can also be done. assuming you want to nest a variable inside another one and want to make it easily accessible by another
+4. something known as string interpolation can also be done. assuming you want to nest a variable inside another one and want to make it easily accessible by another in the case of such, first assign a value to a variable e.g; name = "Alice"   age = 30 after doing such, then create a variable that houses these variables inside. to then call the values of this variable, simply use the dollar sign to call it. e.g; message = "Hi i'm $name and i'm $age years old."

+    the interpolation above is a simple interpolation consisting of only variables